joey-qytyku/OS-90-fixed/README.md

 ## What version of DOS should be used?

 Anything newer that 3.3 should work.
-MS-DOS is recommended because it uses

 FreeDOS is good but requires modifications.
-COMMAND.COM needs to be replaced because the built-in one swaps programs to extended memory and allocates a massive chunk for that, thus starving OS/90 significantly.
+COMMAND.COM needs to be replaced because the built-in one swaps programs to extended memory and allocates a massive chunk for that, thus starving OS/90 significantly on startup.
 There is no option to disable this behavior.

+The FreeDOS command prompt on the other hand does save a lot of convnetional memory when swapping.

 ## Is OS/90 an operating system or an operating environment?